sschrup/slate/source/honeybaked.html.md

-description | `string` | Description of the failed message error. message | `object` | An object of message information message.id | `string` | The unique ID of this message. message.status | `string` | The current status of the message - sent, delivered, or failed. message.time | `string` | Timestamp of when message was created. message.storeId | `string` | The HoneyBaked Ham Store ID. message.fromNumber | `string` | 10 digit phone number that sent the message. message.toNumber | `string` | 10 digit phone number that received the message. message.text | `string` | The message that was sent to the recipient. message.media | `string` | The URL of the media attachment.
-Null if none provided.
+description | `string` | Description of the failed message error. message | `object` | An object of message information message.id | `string` | The unique ID of this message. message.storeId | `string` | The HoneyBaked Ham Store ID. message.status | `string` | The current status of the message - failed. message.fromNumber | `string` | 11-digit phone number that sent the message starting with '1'. message.toNumber | `string` | 11-digit phone number that received the message starting with '1'.
+message.text | `string` | The message that was sent to the recipient. message.media | `string` | The URL of the media attachment.
+Null if none provided. message.time | `string` | Timestamp of when message was created.

 # Members